The One Who Passed Away 32: Record

 墨書 Inktalez

-As Takashi Fujiwara stepped into the house, a familiar aroma hit him.
-Miki Kazuya paid him no mind, continuing to stir the soup with a long spoon.
+As Fujiwara stepped into the house, a familiar aroma greeted him.
+Kazuya paid him no mind, continuing to stir the soup with a long spoon.
 0

 The house wasn't very large, with two bedrooms.
 0

-One of them had been converted into a studio by Miki Kazuya, filled with various materials and equipment.
-Aki placed the books she had prepared earlier on the shelf below; they were medical books borrowed from Takashi Fujiwara's home.
+One of them had been converted into a studio by Kazuya, filled with various materials and equipment.
+Aki placed a stack of medical books she had prepared earlier on the shelf below; they were borrowed from Fujiwara's home.
 0

-She stared at the stack of books, lost in thought, when suddenly a beeping sound echoed through the room—a signal.
+She stared at the pile of books, lost in thought, when suddenly a "beep—beep—" sound echoed through the room, signaling something.
 0

-Miki Kazuya quickly walked into the studio, nodding slightly at Aki as he passed by.
+Kazuya hurried into the studio, nodding slightly at Aki as he passed by.
 He pulled out a chair and sat down in front of a row of black square devices.
 Red wires were intertwined with a few yellow ones, plugged into various ports.
 0

-Miki Kazuya put on his headphones and began to take notes from the notebook below.
+Kazuya put on his headphones and began jotting down notes from the notebook below.
 0

-Takashi Fujiwara also entered the room, finding a chair to sit beside Miki Kazuya, his brow furrowed as he stared at the table.
+Fujiwara also entered the room, finding a chair to sit beside Kazuya, his brow furrowed as he stared at the table.
 0

 This scene reminded Aki of her first visit here during the summer before their senior year in high school.
 0